Bertrand/handlebars-objc/doc/WritingHelpers.md

 ### Our first helper ###

-Let's write a helper than simply prints the current date and register it as a global helper available to all templates:
+Let's write a helper than simply prints the current date and registers it as a global helper available to all templates:

 ```objc
 // helper implementation